rgrrrrrba/rgrrrrrba.github.io/_posts/tech/2013-06-23-utf-issue-when-running-jekyll-on-windows.md

 category: tech
 ---

-# UTF issue when running Jekyll on Windows

 I ran in to an issue when trying to set up Jekyll for this site on my Windows PC:

 	D:\source\belfry_images\belfryimages.github.com>jekyll serve --watch